gotuna/docs/content/docs/basics/users.md

 ```

 ## Getting the user object
-You can get your concrete user struct using explicit conversion.
+Using explicit conversion, you can get your concrete user directly from the app.

 With `UserRepository` interface:
 ```